xianhadia/xianhadia.github.io/_posts/2026-01-30-em_propagation.md

 A strictly analogous equation holds for the magnetic field $\mathbf{H}$.

-### 2.1.1 The Scalar Approximation
+### 2.1.1 Scalar Version of Equation
 The vector wave equation represents three coupled scalar PDEs (one for each Cartesian component).
-In many cases, we can simplify the problem by assuming the field is linearly polarized (e.g., $\mathbf{E}$ points only in the $x$-direction) and depends only on the longitudinal coordinate $z$ and time $t$.
+Let us simplify the problem by assuming the field is linearly polarized (e.g., $\mathbf{E}$ points only in the $x$-direction) and depends only on the longitudinal coordinate $z$ and time $t$.
 This reduces the vector equation to the scalar form:

 $$
 \frac{\partial^2 E_x}{\partial z^2} - \frac{1}{v^2}\frac{\partial^2 E_x}{\partial t^2} = 0